demisto/content/Packs/Workday/Integrations/WorkdayIAMEventsGenerator/README.md

 IAM mock Workday full reports and events.

 This integration is for testing propose only.

+To use this integration for testing:
+1. Create an instance - Add a listening port and mark the *Long running instance* checkbox.
-To use this integration for testing, take the server with the listening port that has been configured in the integration settings, and configure the **Workday_IAM** instance with this url and invoke the *fetch_incidents*.
+2. Take the server with the listening port that has been configured in the integration settings, and configure the **Workday_IAM** instance with this url and invoke the *fetch_incidents*.

 For more information about how to configure the long running integration go to [Long Running HTTP Integrations](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke).